From Charts to Code: A Hierarchical Benchmark for Multimodal Models: : From Visual Charts to Code

 \subsection{Task Definition of \bench{}}

-Chart2Code can be represented as: $C=f(R,I,D)$ where, $R$ is the reference chart (e.g., screenshot), $I$ is the instruction and $C$ is the Python code generated by LMM ($f$). $D$ represents optional input data types, \bench{} supports three kinds of data formats: textual data, image data (e.g., screenshot), and Excel files.
+The \bench{} can be formulated as: $C=f(R,I,D)$ where, $R$ is the visual reference chart (e.g., chart screenshot), $I$ is the user's natural language instruction and $C$ is the executable Python code generated by LMM ($f$). $D$ represents the optional underlying data source provided to ground the generation.
+To accommodate real-world scenarios, we design $D$ to support three modalities: raw text, visual data tables (e.g., screenshots of spreadsheets), and structured files (e.g., Excel).
 To ensure rigor and comprehensiveness, we designed three tasks of increasing difficulty.

-\textbf{Level 1 (Chart Reproduction):} This task consists of two subsettings.
-The first setting requires the LMM to directly generate the executable code that can reproduce the reference chart ($R$).
-This task primarily explores the model's visual understanding capabilities.
-The second setting requires the LMM to extract the required table data from the data file $D$ and generate Python code based on the style and format of the given reference chart ($R$).
-It is closely aligned with real-world chart creation needs and not included in previous studies \citep{chartmimic, plot2code,academiachart}.

-\textbf{Level 2 (Chart Editing):} At this level, the LMM edits the reference chart ($R$) as instructed, with operations like style changes, type swaps, data edits, or multi-subplot generation.
-The LMM is expected to generate code that meets the editing requirements and adheres to the style and format of chart.

-\textbf{Level 3 (Long-Table to Chart Generation):} The final level asks the LMM to accurately gather the target data points from the extremely long data and unprocessed sheet and then produce the executable code, referencing the style and format of the given reference chart ($R$).
-It is the hardest task, which targets the most realistic scenario in data visualization or business presentations, assuming the user is not a data visualization expert.